choiyhking/manual/firecracker1.1.0_on_rpi.md

 EOF
 ```

-Then, enable and restart the network service. (name of the serive is a little bit weird...)
+Then, enable and restart the network service. (name of the service is a little bit weird...)
 ```
 systemctl enable systemd-networkd.service
 systemctl restart systemd-networkd.service